harryganz/webpack_tutorial_basic/README.md

   npm install babel-core babel-loader babel-preset-react babel-preset-es2015 --save
   ```
 3. Create a file named webpack.config.js in the root of the project.
 This is where
-webpack will look for the configuration.
+webpack will look for the configuration
 4. In webpack.config.js add the following:
   ```
   const path = require('path');